CVS Caremark Corp.

 CVS is a member of Services Sector.
 Services is the second most overbought sector.
 Sector/industry rotation is considered a proven strategy to beat the market.
 Use the following links to find overbought/oversold technical indicators by Sector or by Industry.

 A long-term downtrend had started on July 29, 2015 at 113.65 and reached 60.14 on March 27, 2018.
 CVS lost 53.51 points, or 47.08%, in 138 weeks.
 The chart has formed a Falling Wedge chart pattern.
 The trend support level is at 57.05 and resistance is at 78.80.
 A Falling Wedge is a triangle formation with a noticeable slant to the downside.
 It represents the loss of a downside momentum on each successive low and has a bullish bias.
 The Falling wedge usually marks a reversal in a downtrend.
 In an uptrend a falling wedge is considered to be a continuation pattern.
 Use the following link to access a Falling Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Wedge pattern in a long-term trend.

 A medium-term uptrend had started on March 27, 2018 at 60.14 and reached 72.92 on June 21, 2018.
 CVS gained -12.78 points, or -21.25%, in 12 weeks.
 The price is now at the 33.57% retracement level.

 Weekly Technical Indicators: [See CVS weekly technical indicators chart]

-The weekly MACD line is below its signal line since October 6, 2017.
-This is an indication that the medium-term trend is down.
+The weekly MACD line is above its signal line since May 18, 2018.
+This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.